Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: The approximate solution

-where $U_0=(u_0,A_0)$ is given by \eqref{radialansatz} and we left implicit the composition with the chart $X_{\eps,h}$.
-In order to measure how good is $U$ as first approximation, our next aim will be that of computing the size of the error $S(W_0)$, where $S$ is given by \eqref{error_function_S}.
+In order to measure how good $W_0$ is as an approximation we compute the error of approximation $S(W_0)$ in $\N$, where $S$ is given by \eqref{error_function_S}.
+We begin by expressing the differential operators, namely the connection Laplacian and $d^*d$, in coordinates $X_{h}$.